 When you're only a few days or weeks behind on your payments, calls from your creditor aren't frequent.
 In this instance, they're gentle reminders to become current on your account.
 However, the further behind you get, the more frequently you'll be contacted.
 Not only that, the payment reminders get harsher in tone and start mentioning serious actions like charge-off and default.
 After you're 90 days past due, your creditor may send you a settlement offer, which will let you off the hook for the debt if you pay a percentage of your outstanding balance in a lump-sum payment.

 Credit Report and Credit Score Impact

 Your Account May Go to a Collection Agency

 Charge-off accounts are usually sent to a collection agency.
-From there, they get moved from one collection agency to another until they are paid or discharged in bankruptcy.
+From there, they are moved from one collection agency to another until they are paid (or discharged) in bankruptcy.
 Your original creditor (or a third-party debt collector) can sue you for the debt until it's paid or bankrupted.
-After a certain amount of time, the statute of limitations can protect you from a lawsuit judgment, but the account must be completely inactive for several years and the burden of proof will be on you.
+After a certain amount of time, the statute of limitations can protect you from a lawsuit judgment, but the account must be completely inactive for several years—and the burden of proof will be on you.

 Credit Card Hardship Options

-Try to salvage your account and your credit.
+If at all possible, try to salvage your account and protect your credit.
 If you can't afford your credit card payments, consider contacting a consumer credit counseling agency that can help you explore your options.
 Your credit card statements include the number of a credit counseling agency.